 8Whole plant digestibility: Based on estimated 24 hour in vitro, whole plant digestibility percentage (DM basis) as predicted by Near Infrared Reflectance Spectroscopy (NIRS).

-11Starch and sugar: Based on total starch, sugar and oil content of hybrids harvested at silage maturity.
+9Starch and sugar: Based on total starch and sugar of hybrids harvested at silage maturity.
 Use this score as a relative comparison of the whole plant concentration of more readily available energy (primarily grain) among individual hybrids.

 Common Rust, Eyespot and LB ratings are based on overseas data together with New Zealand observations.
 Scores are based on visual assessment only and not on yield reduction data.